 There’s an old language myth that claims posh stands for “port out, starboard home.”
-According to the tale, the first posh people were wealthy cruise ship passengers who could afford to book two cabins on their holidays—one on the port side of the ship, the other on the starboard—to ensure that they had the most comfortable trips when they headed out and when they returned home.
+According to the tale, the first posh people were wealthy British ship passengers who could afford to book two cabins on their trips to India—one on the port side of the ship, the other on the starboard—to ensure that they had the most comfortable trips, away from the sun, when they headed out and when they returned home.

 It’s a neat story, but a fictitious one.
-In fact, posh is more likely derived from nothing more than an old 19th century slang word for either a showily overdressed dandy, or for basic coinage and cash.
+In fact, posh is more likely derived from nothing more than a 19th-century slang word for either a showily overdressed dandy or for basic coinage and cash.
 But the popular “port out starboard home” story makes posh a prime example of a backronym, a word mistakenly presumed to be an acronym.
 Likewise, golf—supposedly standing for “gentlemen only, ladies forbidden”—is another.
 Tips are paid, according to some, “to insure promptness.”
-And then there are the old stories about "fornication under consent of the king” and fertilizer being labelled “ship high in transit,” and even that most 21st century of words, bae, is sometimes said to stand for “before anyone else.”
+And then there are the old stories about “fornication under consent of the king” and fertilizer being labeled “ship high in transit,” and even that most 21st century of words, bae, is sometimes said to stand for “before anyone else.”

 A form of parachuting in which jumpers leap from fixed objects, base jumping started back in the 1980s.
 It takes its name from the four types of fixtures that you can jump from: building, antenna, span, or Earth.

 The first care packages—or rather, CARE packages—were put together in the aftermath of the Second World War with the aim of providing food relief to war-torn Europe.
-They were the work of what was then a newly formed humanitarian agency known as The Cooperative for Assistance and Relief Everywhere, founded in 1945.
+They were the work of what was then a newly formed humanitarian agency known as the Cooperative for American Remittances to Europe (later changed to the Cooperative for Assistance and Relief Everywhere), founded in 1945.

 Not to be confused with ComicCon, Comecon—or the Council for Mutual Economic Assistance—was an economic organization founded in the 1940s that linked all of the Eastern Bloc nations of Eastern Europe.
 Led throughout its existence by the Soviet Union, Comecon was disbanded in 1991.